 Thank you for reading to the very last chapter 😊.
 The alien civilization story I started with, is an analogy to my favourite genre – science-fiction.
 Many books, films and games try to imagine the interactions that could occur when space guests come to our home planet.
 Yet, the Internet is already showing us the human greatness, when we can constantly talk to each other on a truly planetary scale.

 Let me help you be part of this conversation.
 Even the most basic website is like publishing a book that anyone, anytime and anywhere can read.
 Moreover, if they like it, they’ll share it, talk about it and reach out to know you better.

 I understand that it can be hard to start.
 That’s why I offer a 30-day trial version of the Essential website.
-The differences to the paid Essential are:
+The differences between the paid Essential are: